Mu-metal

 Five-layer mu-metal box.
 Each layer is about 5 mm thick.
 It reduces the effect of the Earth's magnetic field inside by a factor of 1500.

-Mu-metal or μ-metal is a nickel–iron soft ferromagnetic alloy with very high permeability, which is used for shielding sensitive electronic equipment against static or low-frequency magnetic fields.

-The name came from the Greek letter mu (μ), which represents permeability in physics and engineering formulas.
+Mu-metal, or μ-metal, is a soft nickel–iron ferromagnetic alloy with very high permeability, which is used for shielding sensitive electronic equipment against static or low-frequency magnetic fields.
+The name came from the Greek letter mu (μ, (/ˈm(j)uː/), which represents permeability in physics and engineering formulas.